hungdtrn/aide-aiml/ReadMe_developers.md

 ## Technical documentation for developers

-The AIDE system consists of three servers that provide the A.I assistant and companion back-end ... along with the Web and Voice user interface front-ends.
+The AIDE system consists of three software servers that provide the A.I assistant and companion back-end ... along with the Web and Voice user interface front-ends.

 - Application server
 - Streamlit User Interface server